mjki4hj3/devops-learning-pathway/README.md

-This repo is a collection of resources
+This repo is a collection of resources associated with the learning roadmap for devops engineers defined at roadmap.sh/devops (also shown at the bottom of this page).

-## Programming language
 ---

+# Programming language
 ### Python
 ---